floticerus/ten.js/README.md

 ### Compatibility
 ten.js is primarily intended to work with Google Chrome, Mozilla Firefox, Safari, Opera, and mobile devices such as Android and iPhone.

 To keep the code as small and simple as possible, compatibility with Internet Explorer has been skipped, although it might work with IE10.
-If there is demand for Internet Explorer compatibility, it may be included in the future.
+If there is demand for compatibility, it may be included in the future.

 #Documentation